Drywall Services in Yorktown, VA

 Cracks that keep coming back usually aren’t solved by simply smearing on more mud.
 Repeat cracking often points to movement (seasonal expansion, settling, truss uplift), loose drywall fasteners, or failing tape joints.
 A lasting repair typically involves opening the crack, removing loose material, securing the drywall to framing where needed, then re-taping with the right reinforcement and applying multiple feathered coats for strength and a smooth transition.
 In problem areas, we may also address corner joints and stress points so the repair doesn’t telegraph through the paint months later.

 What size drywall patch is needed for a doorknob hole?
 Many doorknob impacts create a crushed area that’s larger than the visible puncture, so the best practice is to cut back to clean, solid drywall before patching.
-A common repair approach is to square up the opening and patch an area often in the 6"x6" to 8"x8" range (sometimes larger) so there’s room for proper backing and a stable edge to tape and finish.
+A common repair approach is to square up the opening and patch an area often in the 6" x 6" to 8" x 8" range (sometimes larger) so there’s room for proper backing and a stable edge to tape and finish.
 Just as important, we’ll recommend installing a doorstop or handle bumper so the damage doesn’t happen again.

 Do drywall contractors match existing wall texture and paint?
 A skilled drywall pro can usually match common textures like orange peel and knockdown, and we take care to blend the texture outward so it transitions naturally into the existing surface.
-Paint matching depends on the age of the paint, sun exposure, and sheen; we can often match closely, but for the most invisible result we may recommend painting corner-to-corner on the wall.
+Paint matching depends on the age of the paint, sun exposure, and sheen; we can often match closely, but for the most invisible result we may recommend painting corner to corner on the wall.
 If you want a true “you can’t tell where it was” finish, ask us about combining drywall repair with repainting in the same visit.

 Water Damage, Mold Concerns, and Moisture-Resistant Drywall in Bathrooms and Basements